KhronosGroup/Vulkan-ValidationLayers/docs/generated_code.md

 # Generated Code

-There is a lot of code generated in `layers/vulkan/generated/`.
+There is a lot of code generated in `layers/vulkan/generated/` (soon to be `layers/vulkan/generated`--or something to that effect).
 This is done to prevent errors forgetting to add support for new values when the Vulkan Headers or SPIR-V Grammer is updated.

 How to generate the code: